Las Vegas Quicksilvers: 1977 NASL season and demise

 The Quicksilvers opened the season on April 9, 1977, at home with a 1–0 win against the New York Cosmos with 11,896 fans in attendance at Las Vegas Stadium.
 The game was the tenth meeting in history between Eusébio and Pelé, considered by many to be the two finest players of the era.
 After starting the season with nine wins and three loses, the team lost seven of their next eight games; head coach Derek Trevis was fired and replaced by Jim Fryatt.
 The team finished the season in last place of the Pacific Conference Southern Division with eleven wins and fifteen losses and averaging 7,092 fans a game.

+The Quicksilvers were broadcast on local radio by KORK, now KRLV (AM).
+While there was a local television program on KSHO (now KTNV) there's no evidence that station, or any other, televised the Quicksilvers' matches.

 In late October 1977, it was reported the Milwaukee Brewers considered purchasing the team.
 However, less than a week later the Clark County District Attorney filed a civil suit against the team for deceptive trade and false advertising.
 The Las Vegas Convention and Visitors Authority also threatened the team with legal action over $32,000 in unpaid rent for the Las Vegas Stadium.
 In December, the team was sold and moved to San Diego becoming the San Diego Sockers.